latentchronos/student-dropout-predictor/README.md

 **📁 Understand the Folder Structure:**
-Get familiar with how the files are organized.
-This is a standard layout for an ML project:
+Get familiar with how the files are organized:
 <img width="692" height="358" alt="image" src="https://github.com/user-attachments/assets/10e444f8-0b70-497d-84e6-a54287b0a684" />

 **Methodology: A Step by Step Guide:**
-To understand the project, follow the same steps we did.
+To understand the project.
 I've split the work into two main notebooks.

 **Step 1:** Understand the Data (EDA)
 File: notebooks/1_EDA_and_Preprocessing.ipynb